CBonnell/draft-housley-lamps-macaddress-on/draft-housley-lamps-macaddress-on.md

 When the name form is included in the Name Constraints extension, the syntax consists of an OCTET STRING that is twice as long as the OCTET STRING representation of the address type being constrained.
 Within the OCTET STRING, two elements are encoded:

-1. The first N octets (where N is 6 for an EUI-48 constraint or 8 for an EUI-64 constraint) encodes the "mask bit pattern" of the constraint.
-Each bit that is asserted in the mask bit pattern indicates that the bit in the same position in the address is constrained by the second set of N octets.
+1. The first set of N octets (where N is 6 for an EUI-48 constraint or 8 for an EUI-64 constraint) contains the "value bit pattern".
-2. The second set of N octets contains the "value bit pattern".
 This bit pattern encodes the bits that the masked address must contain to be considered a match.
+2. The second set of N octets encodes the "mask bit pattern" of the constraint.
+Each bit that is asserted in the mask bit pattern indicates that the bit in the same position in the address is constrained by the first set of N octets.

-The bit patterns encoded in both the mask bit pattern and value bit pattern are encoded with the most significant bit encoded first ("big-endian" or "left-to-right" encoding).
+The bit patterns encoded in both the value bit pattern and mask bit pattern are encoded with the most significant bit encoded first ("big-endian" or "left-to-right" encoding).

 If a bit is not asserted in the mask bit pattern, then the CA MUST NOT assert the corresponding bit in the value bit pattern.
-This rule ensures that a distinguished encoding is used for a given mask bit pattern and value bit pattern.
+This rule ensures that a canonical encoding is used for a given mask bit pattern and value bit pattern.

 When a constraint is included in the `permittedSubtrees` field of a Name Constraints extension, certificates containing a MACAddress name form of the specific identifier type (EUI-48 or EUI-64) that are issued by the Certification Authority are trusted only when the masked bits (masked according to the "mask bit pattern") of the value are binary equal to the "value bit pattern".

-When a constraint is included in the `excludedSubtrees` field of a Name Constraints extension, certificates containing a MACAddress name form of the specific identifier type (EUI-48 or EUI-64) that are issued by the Certification Authority are trusted only when the masked bits (masked according ot the "mask bit pattern") of the value are not binary equal to the pattern.
+When a constraint is included in the `excludedSubtrees` field of a Name Constraints extension, certificates containing a MACAddress name form of the specific identifier type (EUI-48 or EUI-64) that are issued by the Certification Authority are trusted only when the masked bits (masked according to the "mask bit pattern") of the value are not binary equal to the pattern.

 ## Generation and Validation Rules